-- Landscape Management
+- o Landscape Management

-- Golf Course and Athletic Field Management
+- o Golf Course and Athletic Field Management

-- Greenhouse Operation and Management
+- o Greenhouse Operation and Management

 - Interior Plantscaping

 - Vegetable and Fruit Production

 Communities, businesses, golf courses, and institutions such as universities recognize the importance of good landscaping and are expected to continue to provide good employment opportunities for landscape, plant, and turf management specialists.
 More and more homeowners are contracting with outside firms to maintain their landscaping.
 Interest in locally-produced foods is growing.
 All of these trends point to good career opportunities.
 You have options!